rust-lang/cargo/src/doc/src/commands/cargo-fetch.md

 <dl>
 <dt class="option-term" id="option-cargo-fetch---target"><a class="option-anchor" href="#option-cargo-fetch---target"></a><code>--target</code> <em>triple</em></dt>
 <dd class="option-desc">Fetch for the given architecture.
-The default is the host
+The default is to fetch dependencies
-architecture.
+for all targets.
 The general format of the triple is
 <code>&lt;arch&gt;&lt;sub&gt;-&lt;vendor&gt;-&lt;sys&gt;-&lt;abi&gt;</code>.
 Run <code>rustc --print target-list</code> for a
 list of supported targets.</p>
 <p>This may also be specified with the <code>build.target</code>